adriankiezik/adriankiezik/README.md

 ### About me

-Hello, I am a JavaScript Developer from Poland, Katowice.
-Experienced in Javascript-based programming, especially React and Redux, as well as Node.js & Express.
-Java is my first language, but for few years I'm exploring the front & back-end of the web.
+Javascript Developer from Poland.
 Feel free to contact me!

 <div align="center">
 <a href="https://adriankiezik.pl">